fdkchx/Vencord/README.md

 See the [developer installation guide](./docs/1_INSTALLING.md).

-Please do not ask upstream Vencord for support with installing this.
+Please DO NOT ask upstream Vencord for support with installing this.

 ## Support